bgrimstad/splinter/README.md

 ###Usage
 This is a simple example demonstrating the use of BSpline.
 Note that there is no restrictions to the dimension of x or y (except that they have to be >= 1, of course), nor is there any requirement that their dimensions should be equal.

+Remember to compile with a c++11 compiler!
+That means you probably have to add a flag when compiling.

 ```c++
 #include <iostream>
 #include <sorteddatatable.h>